Cairns City

 Cairns City features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-The dwelling structure in Cairns City, as per the latest Census evaluation, consisted of 19.2% houses and 80.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+Cairns City's dwelling structure, as per the latest Census, comprised 19.2% houses and 80.8% other dwellings.
 In comparison, Non-Metro Qld had 68.4% houses and 31.6% other dwellings.
-Home ownership in Cairns City stood at 18.8%, with mortgaged dwellings at 19.1% and rented dwellings at 62.1%.
-The median monthly mortgage repayment was $1,300, lower than Non-Metro Qld's average of $1,517.
-The median weekly rent in Cairns City was $330, compared to Non-Metro Qld's $315.
-Nationally, Cairns City's mortgage repayments were significantly lower at $1,300 compared to the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Home ownership in Cairns City was 18.8%, with mortgaged dwellings at 19.1% and rented dwellings at 62.1%.
+The median monthly mortgage repayment was $1,300, below Non-Metro Qld's average of $1,517.
+Median weekly rent in Cairns City was $330, compared to Non-Metro Qld's $315.
+Nationally, Cairns City's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing